-The Council did not identify out of the recommendations a particular implementation need with regard to eulachon that needed emphasis in Part II of the draft Addendum.
+The Council did not identify out of the recommendations a particular implementation need with regard to Eulachon that needed emphasis in Part II of the Addendum.
 Nor did the Council alter or amend the list of emerging priorities in the 2014 Program.
-The recent biological opinion and the recovery plan identify both the uncertainties with eulachon and a set of assessment and conservation measures to address the state of eulachon.
-The 2019 Columbia River System biological opinion notes the high level of uncertainty over whether and how the hydrosystem operations analyzed in the opinion will affect, benefit or harm eulachon, while also concluding that the actions intended to improve estuary habitat will likely improve the productivity of phytoplankton in the lower river, the primary food source for larval eulachon.
-A set of conservation measures in the biological opinion are thus intended to promote eulachon conservation and address these uncertainties regarding changes in the hydrograph of the Columbia River and adverse effects to eulachon larval and juvenile survival in the estuary, plume, and ocean.
-These measures call on the federal action agencies to monitor and evaluate temporal and spatial species composition, abundance, and foraging rates of juvenile eulachon predators at representative locations in the estuary and plume; monitor, and evaluate the causal mechanisms, e.g., shifts in the timing, magnitude, and duration of the hydrograph of the Columbia River, and migration/behavior characteristics affecting survival of larval eulachon during their first weeks in the plume-ocean environment; and monitor and evaluate the ecological importance of the tidal freshwater, estuary, plume, and nearshore ocean environments to the viability and recovery of the Columbia River subpopulation of eulachon.
-These measures are part of the Council's program as well, per the provisions of the Mainstern Flow and Passage provisions of the 2014 Program, and provide sufficient direction as to what to implement so that further direction in the draft Addendum is not necessary.
-And because of the level of uncertainty involved. including the level of uncertainty over hydrosystem responsibility, the Council concluded at this point that matters should be left to the federal action agencies and NOAA, working with the relevant states and tribes, to sort out responsibility for implementing these measures and those in the recovery plan.
+The Council did explicitly recognize the implementation commitments in the 2019 Columbia River System Biological Opinion, which included a consultation on the effects on listed Eulachon.
+2020 Addendum, Part II, at 9.
+The recent biological opinion and the Eulachon recovery plan identify both the uncertainties with regard to improving the status of Eulachon and a set of assessment and conservation measures to address that status and the uncertainties.
+The biological opinion notes the high level of uncertainty over whether and how the hydrosystem operations analyzed in the opinion will affect, benefit or harm Eulachon, while also concluding that the actions intended to improve estuary habitat will likely improve the productivity of phytoplankton in the lower river, the primary food source for larval Eulachon.
+A set of conservation measures in the biological opinion are thus intended to promote Eulachon conservation and address these uncertainties regarding changes in the hydrograph of the Columbia River and adverse effects to Eulachon larval and juvenile survival in the estuary, plume, and ocean.
+These measures call on the federal action agencies to monitor and evaluate temporal and spatial species composition, abundance, and foraging rates of juvenile Eulachon predators at representative locations in the estuary and plume; monitor, and evaluate the causal mechanisms, e.g., shifts in the timing, magnitude, and duration of the hydrograph of the Columbia River, and migration/behavior characteristics affecting survival of larval Eulachon during their first weeks in the plume-ocean environment; and monitor and evaluate the ecological importance of the tidal freshwater, estuary, plume, and nearshore ocean environments to the viability and recovery of the Columbia River subpopulation of Eulachon.
+These measures are all part of the Council's program as well, per the provisions of the Mainstem Flow and Passage provisions of the 2014 Program and the provision in Part II of the Addendum explicitly recognizing the biological opinion, and provide sufficient direction as to what to implement so that further direction specifically on Eulachon in Part II of the Addendum was not necessary.
+And because of the level of uncertainty involved, including the level of uncertainty over hydrosystem responsibility, the Council concluded at this point that matters should be left to the federal action agencies and NOAA, working with the relevant states and tribes, to sort out responsibility for implementing these measures and those in the recovery plan.
+No entity commented on the draft Addendum to object or raise concerns about this approach with regard to Part II.